Elon Musk Settles With SEC, Agrees To Step Down As Tesla Chairman

 Elon Musk, Tesla's chief executive, has reached a deal with the Securities and Exchange Commission, to settle a securities fraud charge brought against him on Thursday, the agency announced on Saturday.

-Under the terms of the settlement, Musk has agreed to step down as chairman of the Silicon Valley company, but will remain in his post as CEO.
+Under the terms of the settlement, Musk has agreed to step down as chairman of the Silicon Valley-based company, but will remain in his post as CEO.

 Tesla and Musk will each pay a separate fine of $20 million, the SEC said in a press release, and Musk will resign as chairman within 45 days.
 After that, he'll be ineligible to be re-elected chairman for three years.